At the end of this chapter you will be able to:

 What Is JDBC?

-- JDBC is an API for accessing databases in a uniform way.
+- JDBC is an API for uniformly accessing databases.

 - JDBC provides: